marco-c-yu/quantile-regression-in-datashield/TechnicalNote.md

 A **federated learning system** is a learning process trained on data sets distributed across multiple parties while preventing data leakage.

-**Horizontal Federated Learning (a.k.a. sample-based federated learning)** refers to the scenarios that all data sets share the same feature space but with different sample space.[^8]
+**Horizontal Federated Learning (a.k.a. sample-distributed learning)** refers to the scenarios that all data sets share the same feature space but with different sample space.[^8]

-There are other categories of federated learning, including **Vertical Federated Learning** and **Federated Transfer Learning**, which will not be discussed here.
+There are other categories of federated learning, including **Vertical Federated Learning (a.k.a. feature-distributed learning)** and **Federated Transfer Learning**, which will not be discussed here.

 ### 2.2 Horizontal Federated LQR Algorithms